-Since the 1990s, Maine residents have witnessed dramatic land sales of Maine’s North Woods.
-The extent & nature of those transactions and the insufficiency of public funds remind us that the places that Maine people value and depend on are vulnerable.
-Since 1998 40% of Maine’s land or 8,955,407 acres has changed hands in Maine’s North Woods.
+Beginning in the 1990s, Maine residents witnessed dramatic land sales of Maine’s North Woods.
+The extent and nature of those transactions and the insufficiency of public funds still reminds us that the places that Maine people value and depend on are vulnerable.
+From 1998 through the early to mid-2000s, 40% of Maine’s land or 8,955,407 acres changed hands in Maine’s North Woods.

 A brief chronology of transactions:

 November 2016 Apple and The Conservation Fund donated a conservation easement on the 32,400-acre Reed Forest the two organizations purchased in 2015.
 The easement will protect recreational activities like hunting and fishing and requires timber management plans for the working forest to take into account water quality, habitat, scenic value, and other conservation considerations.

 September 2016 Tall Timber Trust purchased 290,000 acres from Canopy Timberlands LLC.
 The purchase involved two major blocks of forestland spanning Penobscot, Piscataquis, and Aroostook counties.

 August 2016 Elliotsville Plantation, Inc. donated approximately 87,500 acres east of Baxter State Park to the people of the United States.
 President Barack Obama designated the land as Katahdin Woods and Waters National Monument on August 24, 2016, the eve of the centennial of the National Park Service.